CSMMLab/KiT-RT/doc/physics.rst

 An intuitive numerical solution algorithm is to get the numerous particles on board and track the trajectories of them.
 A typical example is the molecular dynamics (MD) method.
-This is not going to be efficient since there are more than :math:`2\times 10^25` molecules per cubic meter in normal atmosphere, and things get extremely complicated if the N-body interactions are counted all the time.
+This is not going to be efficient since there are more than :math:`2\times 10^{25}` molecules per cubic meter in normal atmosphere, and things get extremely complicated if the N-body interactions are counted all the time.
-Some methods have been proposed to simplify the computation.
+Simplifications can be conducted to accelerate the numerical computation.
 As an example, the Monte Carlo method employs certain particle models and conduct the interactions in a stochastic manner.
 It significantly reduces the computational cost, while the trade-off is the artificial fluctuations.
 Many realizations must be simulated successively to average the solutions and reduce the errors.